Investment in Cybersecurity During a Recovering Economy

 Investment in Cybersecurity

 I’ve been in business since 2009 and worked in the cybersecurity industry since 2002, and I’ve seen companies continue to cut investment in cybersecurity initiatives the moment economic instability surfaces.
-The reason is because it’s difficult to justify the cost of investing in initiatives that do not aid in revenue generation or are not a core competency.
-It’s also virtually impossible to define an ROI for cybersecurity investment, so seeing the positive side of this spend when cash is tight is hard to do.
+The reason is because it’s hard to justify the cost of investing in initiatives that do not aid in revenue generation or are not a core competency.
+It’s also challenging to gauge ROI for cybersecurity investment, so it can be difficult to see the positive side of this spend when cash is tight.

 That’s understandable.
 Holding onto cash and only spending on initiatives that increase or stabilize revenues, improve competitive advantage, or sustain core competencies seem like sound strategies.
 But what they don’t account for is the cybersecurity risk they introduce.